sgrzemski/ssdb_exporter/README.md

 # Prometheus SSDB Exporter

 This repository is a fork of [kys1230/ssdb_exporter](https://github.com/kys1230/ssdb_exporter).
 I've just made some changes to enable succesfull dockerization.
 It has now two ways of configuration, which are described below.
+Replication status is also collected.

 ## Usage